mikhailusov/askGPT/README.md

 ---

 ## 📜 License
-MIT License – Free for personal and commercial use.
+CC0 1.0 Universal – Free for personal and commercial use.